 But, if you remember, he did not train his children very well.
 When his children were adults, they were taking advantage of their positions as priests and treating it like modern day politicians.
 So what did God do?
 Here was this very famous man—Eli—with a very high position.
 He was 98 years old, and he suddenly fell over dead—kind of the opposite side of Phinehas.
 This all happens within a few chapters of one another on God’s record.
 So there are bad things that happen within the priesthood as well.

 The priests under the Old Covenant at the tabernacle and the temple were surrounded by symbols of the character and attributes that a priest must have in order to rightly conduct himself within the office assigned to him by his calling.
 Some of these appear in the consecration ceremonies when they were ordained to office.
 A second grouping of symbols appears in the clothing and the adornments that they were required to wear.
-A third grouping is in the tabernacle and temple furniture that Richard is describing in his sermons.
+A third grouping is in the tabernacle and temple furniture that Richard is describing in his sermons ("Approaching God Through Chris").
 A fourth grouping is in the sacrifices and ceremonies they perform as part of their work.

 Understanding this symbolism is very important because of our calling to our office within the body of Jesus Christ.
 These offices must be filled by His children with the kind of character and attributes God required of the Israelites, but which they were unable to give Him.
 But, we are expected to give Him, because we are functioning by His Spirit.
-Therefore to whom much is given much is required.
+Therefore, to whom much is given, from him much is required.
 Thus it becomes important to us to understand the symbolism that surrounded the priesthood under the Old Covenant, so we can pick up more detailed information on what God requires of us.

 Now first on this list is that there must be a divine appointment to the office.
 We are going to turn to Exodus 28.
 God says: